IMG_3175.JPG

 Puffy-topped phragmites has been around North America for more than a century.
 It likely got introduced to the east coast as a kind of packing material, with the fluffy seed heads used like Styrofoam in shipping, says Kettenring.

 Now, tens of thousands of acres in this state are covered by this reed.
-Its giant stems can grow over twelve feet tall, in thick, impenetrable bunches that crowd everything else out.
+Its giant stems can grow over 12 feet tall, in thick, impenetrable bunches that crowd everything else out.
 And its dense root systems go deep into the wet ground.

 "Just how the water is flowing over the land is significantly altered by this plant.
 That's just completely different from anything that was here beforehand," says Hambrecht, noting it can choke up canals and block the flow of rivers.
-"It has pretty far reaching impacts."
+"It has pretty far-reaching impacts."

 Utah is just one story.
 This plant has become a major problem in wetlands across the United States, where it dominates areas that should be filled with a diverse array of native plants that fulfill the needs of insects and animals such as migrating birds.